NVIDIA/bare-metal-manager-core/book/src/playbooks/control_plane_ssh_access.md

 4. In the box of a control plane node - e.g. `pdx01-m01-h16-cpu-1`, click on `Details`
 5. Copy the IPv4 address in `IP Addresses`.
 This will be the IP address you can `ssh` to for control plane access.

+**Note**: You must be a member of the `forge-prime-site-support` distribution list alias to access the `Forge-Prime-Provider` organization in the production environment.
+As of 2/12/2024 access to the staging environment is handled manually.
+Please reach out to Brandon Brown <brabrown@nvidia.com>.

 ### Jump hosts required to access the Forge control plane servers